scikit-hep/scikit-hep.github.io/pages/developers/gha_basic.md

   push:
     branches:
     - master
-  release:
-    types:
-    - published

 jobs:
 ```

 This gives the workflow a nice name, and defines the conditions under which it
 runs.
-This will run on all pull requests, or pushes to master, and on GitHub
+This will run on all pull requests, or pushes to master.
+If you use a
-releases.
-If you use a develop branch, you probably will want to include that.
+develop branch, you probably will want to include that.
+You can also specify
-If you want tags instead of releases, you can add the `on: push: tags: "v*"`
-key instead of the releases.
-You can also specify specific branches for pull
-requests.
+specific branches for pull requests instead of running on all PRs (will run on
+PRs targeting those branches only).

 ## Pre-commit